Expect traffic delays on 8/22 and 8/23 due to road construction on Hwy 23 between Dodgeville and Spring Green

 The Paper Crane – Located within Arcadia Books, an independent bookseller, the Paper Crane has it all: Beverages include smoothies, coffee and tea, beer and wine…or if you’re looking for something to eat, there are homemade pastries and local cheeses and meats, along with salads, sandwiches, and soups.

-Prem Meats – At Prem Meats, you’ll find a selection of items to fill your picnic basket or cooler, as well as some Wisconsin cheese staples to take back home.
+Prem Meats – At Prem Meats, you’ll find a selection of items to fill your fall picnic basket or cooler, as well as some Wisconsin cheese staples to take back home.
 This meat market offers all sorts of delicacies for your grill or ready-made options to take to one of our fine state parks or natural areas.